 What are critical metals?
 And which ones should savvy investors focus on?
 Our overview of the space answers those questions and more.

 To help prospective critical metals investors get a handle on the space, we’ve put together a brief overview of some of the critical metals that are currently getting the most buzz.
-Graphite and cobalt are at the top of the list, but rare earth elements, manganese, tantalum and several others are also covered.
+Rare earth elements are at the top of the list, but manganese, tantalum and several others are also covered.

 Critical Metals Investing Table of Contents

-The articles listed below provide an overview of investing in critical metals from Critical Metals Investing News.
+The articles listed provide an overview of investing in critical metals from Critical Metals Investing News.

 Start Investing in Critical Metals